Janet Dunn jailed for killing husband at Ponteland home

 She told him that the couple's worsening financial situation meant they would have to borrow money from one of their daughters and Mr Dunn "smiled" and told his wife she should "go ahead".

+Judge Sloan said: "You interpreted that smile as demonstrating a completely uncaring and unfeeling attitude.

+"After decades of compliance and submission, it was the smile that finally caused you to snap.
+The anger and frustration you had repressed for years boiled over."

-Judge Sloan said "it was that smile that caused her to snap", and she smothered her husband by putting a pillow over his face.
-She then left the house and attempted to take her own life at Bolam Lake in Northumberland.
+Dunn smothered her husband by putting a pillow over his face.
+She then fled the house and attempted to take her own life at Bolam Lake in Northumberland.

 'Devastated and traumatised'

+Psychiatrists agreed that, at the time, Dunn was in a depressive episode and anxious, causing her judgment to be substantially impaired.
-Sentencing her, Judge Sloan said that she had "an abnormality of mental functioning" which "substantially impaired her ability to form a rational judgement at the time".

-The judge said the killing of her husband was a "spontaneous act" after a "prolonged period of domestic abuse".
+Sentencing her, Judge Sloan said that she had "an abnormality of mental functioning" and the killing of her husband was a "spontaneous act" after a "prolonged period of domestic abuse".

+And although not violent in their relationship, he had been verbally abusive and said she would be left "treading on eggshells", particularly earlier in their marriage, the court heard.

-Mrs Dunn had previously been charged with murder but pleaded guilty to manslaughter before her trial.
+Mrs Dunn had previously been charged with murder but pleaded guilty to manslaughter on the grounds of diminished responsibility before her trial.

 The court heard the couple's daughters have been left "devastated and traumatised" wondering whether "their lives were built on a complete fiction".